emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

     ./emcc -v

 If the output contains warnings about missing tools, see :ref:`verifying-the-emscripten-environment` for debugging help.
-Otherwise continue to the next sections where we'll build some code.
+Otherwise, continue to the next sections where we'll build some code.